MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 This part of the documentation includes information about using purchase order returns.
 The following topics are discussed:

-- *Chapter 23, “Returns transactions,”* describes how to process returns from Purchase Order Processing.
+- *Chapter 23, "Returns transactions,"* describes how to process returns from Purchase Order Processing.

-- *Chapter 24, “Taxes for returns,”* contains information about tax calculation in purchase order returns.
+- *Chapter 24, "Taxes for returns,"* contains information about tax calculation in purchase order returns.

 ## Chapter 23: Returns transactions

 Returning goods to vendors is a common event during the purchase order life cycle.
-Returns can occur anytime—before or after receipt of the vendor’s invoice—and returns may or may not involve credit. purchase order returns makes it possible for you to process purchase order returns quickly and easily, with or without credit to the vendor, based on the specific circumstances of that return.
+Returns can occur anytime—before or after receipt of the vendor's invoice—and returns may or may not involve credit. purchase order returns makes it possible for you to process purchase order returns quickly and easily, with or without credit to the vendor, based on the specific circumstances of that return.

 *You will have to make a manual adjustment within Payables Management for restocking fees charged by the vendor.
 This release of purchase order returns does not include a field for these fees.*